 You can read our review of YieldStreet here.

 The returns for loan investments are above average.
-The LTV (loan to value) of the properties shows they are not heavily leveraged, and the terms are relatively short.
+The Loan-to-value (LTV) of the properties shows they are not heavily leveraged, and the terms are relatively short.
 Like many of the investments we highlight here, PeerStreet has a low minimum investment of only $1,000 per loan.

 Be sure to check out our review of PeerStreet to learn more.